 Antica

-Perhaps the smallest of the markets with about a dozen stalls offering small furnishings, jewelry, art, rugs, many from the 18th and 19th centuries.
+About a dozen stalls offer small furnishings, jewelry, art, rugs, many from the 18th and 19th centuries.

 Biron